AlanCortez1337/AlanCortez1337/README.md

 ## UI/UX Full-Stack Web Developer

 I'm just a silly little guy who makes silly little things in this silly little world.
-But on a more semi-serious note, I am here to make your life easier and an amusing adventure.
+But in reality I am here, to make your vision into a tangible reality.

 *   🌍  I'm based in California
 *   🖥️  See my portfolio at [alancortez.dev](http://alancortez.dev)